-The movie series, The Matrix, puts a modern twist on analogies about culture in the line of George Orwell 1984 and Animal Farm.
+The movie series, The Matrix puts a modern twist on analogies about culture along the line of George Orwell’s 1984 and Animal Farm.
 Learning to unplug is necessary now more than ever.
 Come and see why.

 “You have to understand, most.
 Most of these people are not ready to be unplugged.
 And many of them are so inert, so hopelessly dependent on the system, that they fight to protect it.” — Morpheus, The Matrix

 The Matrix is an analogy for the folklore of our worldview.
 Learning to detach yourself from the programming of this cultural folklore is the only way you can think and be free.
 It is a sectarian worldview, a paradigm that programs harmful bias and prejudice.
 This programming controls and exploits people for profit.